Connect with a certified trainer for free

 Non-operative treatment

-• Immobilizing the broken finger with a splint or cast
+• Immobilizing the finger with a splint or cast

-• Gentle finger motion to prevent stiffness in the fingers
+• Gentle finger movements to prevent stiffness once healing begins

 Metacarpal Fracture